Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

 \begin{itemize} \item $V$ is a set of vertices, where each $v \in V$ is a program statement of $A$. \item $X$ encodes control-dependency edges.
 Specifically, $(v, v') \in X$ indicates that during execution, $v$ can directly affect whether $v'$ is executed.
-Precisely, SDG creates three additional edges to handle function calls: (1) call edge, (2) parameter-in edge, and (3) parameter-out edge.
-Call edge connects the node at callsite to the entry node of the called procedure.
-Parameter-in edges connect the actual-in parameter nodes to the formal-in parameter nodes of the called procedure, and parameter-out edges connect the formal-out nodes to the actual-out nodes. \item $Y$ is a set of data-dependency edges.
+Precisely, \texttt{SDG} creates three additional edges to handle function calls: (1) call edge, (2) parameter-in edge, and (3) parameter-out edge.
+Call edge connects the node at callsite (in caller) to the entry node of the called procedure (i.e., callee).
+Parameter-in edges connect the actual-in (caller) parameter nodes to the formal-in (callee) parameter nodes of the called procedure, and parameter-out edges connect the formal-out (callee) nodes to the actual-out (caller) nodes. \item $Y$ is a set of data-dependency edges.
 In particular, $(v, v', d) \in Y$ indicates that statement $v$ and $v'$ are related by metadata $d$.
 Here, we use metadata $d$ to denote \emph{taint sources} that will be propagated by the data-flow analysis.
 Also, $X$ is data dependent on $Y$ if $Y$ is an assignment and the value assigned in $Y$ can be referenced from $X$. \end{itemize}